top of page

 Breaking Blood, with composer Tori Lavan

-in development as part of Really Spicy Opera Institute, Completion slated for end of 2023
+in development as part of Really Spicy Opera Institute

 One Stop Short, with composer Jane Kozhenikova,

-in development as part of Really Spicy Opera Institute, Completion slated for end of 2023
+in development as part of Really Spicy Opera Institute

 Alcina REVAMPED (2021) // Music by G. F. Handel

-Synopsis: Alcina, a magical sorceress, is Queen of a deserted island, where she lives along with her sister Morgana, and all of Alcina's ex-lovers, held captive after she transformed them into animals and plants.
+Synopsis: Alcina, a magical sorceress, is Queen of a deserted island, where she lives along with her sister Morgana, and all of Alcina's ex-lovers, held captive after she transformed them into animals and plants, trapping them there so they can no longer abandon her.
 Angry about her constant rejection, Alcina turns to dark magic to increase her powers; at least if she cannot be loved, she will be revered.
 Bradamante and Ruggiero, faithfully married lesbian soldiers, arrive on the island along with their bestie, Melissa, and Alcina puts Ruggiero under her love spell.
 Morgana discovers her own identity and sexuality, and Melissa, having dabbled a bit in magic, reveals the secret to rescuing Ruggiero and restoring the island: that if goodness remains in Alcina's heart, not only will all of the captives on the island return to their original human forms and be set free, Alcina's own life will be spared.
 In the end, truth shines through the cracks, Oberto is reunited with his no-longer-leafy father, Alcina is forgiven, and all set forth to live a life of peace and happiness.

 Phony (2019) // Music by David Matthew Brown